mgsanj/codeJamQualificationRound/README.md

 # codeJamQualificationRound
-Here I have my solutions for problems 1 and 3 on the 2022 CodeJam Qualification Round.
+Here I have my solutions for some of the problems on the 2022 CodeJam Qualification Round.
+These include problems that are still a work in progress.